Your story is why people invest in you.

 I help founders and CEOs turn their expertise into structured authority on LinkedIn.

-Most operators are strong at what they do but unclear about how they’re positioned.
+Most CEOs and founders are strong at what they do but unclear about how they’re positioned.
 Their ideas are scattered, their narrative is inconsistent, and their profile doesn’t convert attention into trust.
 I fix that.

 First, we clarify positioning — what you should be known for and where you uniquely win.